-To know your brain is the first step to making smarter choices about drugs that keep you healthy.
+To know your brain is the first step to making smarter choices about drugs that keep you happy and healthy.
+Yes, even when boredom strikes or challenges arise.

 Electrical activity in your brain, for instance, is as central to your intelligence as electrical lights are to your home.
 Researchers predict the brain is organized by a hierarchy of electrical waves that control how one neuron communicates to another neuron.